-Find out how to paint furniture in our step by step guide.
+You could recreate this look quickly in your own home by painting your current kitchen chairs – find out how to paint furniture in our step by step guide.

 14. Hang wallpaper for a subtle two-toned effect

 Like paint, wallpaper can be a really easy way to subtly introduce color into your kitchen.
-We like how this wallpaper almost totally matches the green of the cabinets but still brings in that pink hue for contrast – another two toned kitchen done beautifully.
+We like how this wallpaper almost totally matches the green of the cabinets but still brings in that pink hue for contrast – another two-toned kitchen done beautifully.

 For more kitchen wallpaper ideas head to our feature.